ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v6.0/022-basics/0224-basics-rawdata.md

 //var informationAboutSampleFile and Part as in above examples

-//Delete the specific file of our SamplePart await RawDataServiceClient.DeleteRawDataForPart( Part.Uuid, informationAboutSampleFile.Key );
+//Delete the specific file of our SamplePart await RawDataServiceClient.DeleteRawDataForPart( part.Uuid, informationAboutSampleFile.Key );

-//Or simply delete all additional data of our SamplePart await RawDataServiceClient.DeleteRawDataForPart( Part.Uuid );
+//Or simply delete all additional data of our SamplePart await RawDataServiceClient.DeleteRawDataForPart( part.Uuid );
 {% endhighlight %}

 >{{ site.headers['bestPractice'] }} Use the specific delete method per entity